Date(s) - 04/21/2017

 CLOSING SESSION & PANEL DISCUSSION

 Building Relationships – How to Get Started with Amy L. Johnson: Amy Johnson will provide practical advice in building relationships at the local, state, and national levels, including helpful tools and information.
-Afterward, she will facilitate a panel discussion with Renae Rountree (Director of the Washington County Public Library), Debra Sears (Extension Services Manager at the LeRoy Collins Leon County Public Library System), and other library staff where they will share advocacy efforts that have worked in their areas.
+Afterward, she will facilitate a panel discussion with Renae Rountree (Director of the Washington County Public Library), Debra Sears (Extension Services Manager at the LeRoy Collins Leon County Public Library System), Todd J. Humble (Director of the West Florida Public Libraries), and April Hines (Journalism and Mass Communication Librarian at the University of Florida George A. Smathers Libraries) where they will share advocacy efforts that have worked in their areas.

 Be sure to invite your Friends, Foundation members, or other people who can advocate for you to this free conference!